!!!FRAUD ALERT!!! FRAUD ALERT!!! FRAUD ALERT!!!

 Discover what makes Namibia one of the region's best safari and wilderness destinations.
-This self-drive tour goes from south to north visiting the major highlights of this vast, beautiful and empty country.
+This self-drive tour takes you from the south to the north visiting the major highlights of Namibia - our vast, beautiful and empty country.
 Let’s inspire you to discover the most popular highlights Namibia can offer you in just 14 DAY’s.

 DAY 1; Airport –Windhoek